camilotejeiro/camilotejeiro.github.io/_posts/2017-09-28-aic-1-3-7-four-transistor-current-mirror.md

 directory in the lab files repository.

-The main thing to keep in mind in simulating device mismatches is that **the transistor model with it's respective parameters needs to be placed inside a SPICE subcircuit.** This is the only way to be able to modify parameters independently for every transistor in the netlist, otherwise a change in model parameters propagates to all transistors.
+The main thing to keep in mind in simulating device mismatches is that **the transistor model with its respective parameters needs to be placed inside a SPICE subcircuit.** This is the only way to be able to modify parameters independently for every transistor in the netlist, otherwise a change in model parameters propagates to all transistors.